Sensing-Dev/doc/docs/tutorials/cpp/parse-gendc.md

 While the format rule is defined in [the official document](https://www.emva.org/wp-content/uploads/GenICam_GenDC_v1_1.pdf), GenDC Separator helps you with easily parsing the whole container.

+If you would like to learn the overview of GenDC, please check [this page](../../lessons/GenDC) that gives you the concept and rough structure of GenDC.

 ### Find Binary file.